Ethereal Forest

 Progress

-An element of Ethereal Forest has formalized a Research plan and begun early work for our Open Protocol Research Group, an investigation into informal social protocols that animate artistic and mutual aid substrates of cities, how they differ from the traditional array of resource-legible institutions, and how DAOs and other p2p tools can be used to help them “bootstrap” mutual legibility between them and exotic resource gathering systems.
-Our goal is to explore how Portland’s informal systems are expanding the Overton Window of institutional possibility, and how the crypto world can aid those systems, but this process begins with a series of interviews with members of the same communities in town that we hope will become the substrate for PDX DAO.
-Read the OPRG proposal].
+An element of Ethereal Forest has formalized a Research plan and begun our Open Protocol Research Group, an investigation into informal social protocols that animate artistic and mutual aid substrates of cities, how they differ from the traditional array of resource-legible institutions, and how DAOs and other p2p tools can be used to help them “bootstrap” mutual legibility between them and exotic resource gathering systems.
+Our goal is to explore how Portland’s informal systems are expanding the Overton Window of institutional possibility, and how the crypto world can aid those systems.
+Over the course of the Spring and Summer, we performed a series of interviews (see the published interview with Mark Lakeman of City Repair here ) and completed a series of interviews on open protocols, what we call the protocol underground, and a theoretical schema we called undercapital.
+Those essays are collected in Undercapital: Open Protocols and the Underground Potential of the Distributed Ledger.

 A further effort has been developed by some of the same members to explore and consolidate the rich field of public goods funding to make them accessible and legible to impact publics, some of whom overlap with the publics explored by OPRG.
 This effort, called Hyperactive Public Goods Ecosystem Support Machine (ESM), is beyond the strict scope of Ethereal Forest, but attests to the creative directions and collaborations that Ethereal Forest has instigated in the months since our 2023 GFEL conference.
 Given its project of curation and education for laypeople that are passionate about decentralization, direct democracy and impact but aren’t interested in technical knowledge, we see the ESM as a natural extension of our project of Curating Tools and Engaging Community.